Scooter Braun: Career

 Braun began organizing parties while studying at Emory.
 In 2002, Braun was hired to plan after-parties in each of the five cities on the Anger Management Tour, which featured Ludacris and Eminem.
 He subsequently met Jermaine Dupri, the founder of So So Def Records, who offered him a job as So So Def's executive director of marketing.
 Events organized by Braun in this era included parties for the 2003 NBA All-Star Game and after-parties for Britney Spears' 2004 Onyx Hotel Tour.
 Braun left So So Def in 2005, and a few weeks later brokered a $12 million campaign deal between Ludacris and Pontiac.
 After the Pontiac deal, Braun was hired as an entertainment consultant for the Atlanta Hawks.

 In 2008, Braun scouted Bieber, then 13, after accidentally clicking on a YouTube video of Bieber singing.
 Braun urged Bieber's mother, Pattie Mallette, to bring her son to Atlanta to record demos and meet R&B singer Usher.
-He eventually convinced them to move permanently from Canada to the United States.
+He eventually convinced them to move permanently from Canada to the US.
 Both Usher and Justin Timberlake expressed interest in signing Bieber, who ultimately signed with Island Def Jam in partnership with Raymond-Braun Media Group (RBMG), a joint venture between Braun and Usher.
 Braun signed Ariana Grande to his management label in 2013.

 Braun also managed Psy, Tori Kelly, Carly Rae Jepsen, Martin Garrix, Kanye West, Black Eyed Peas, David Guetta, Lil Dicky, and others.
 He acquired half of the management companies of Jason Owens’ Sandbox Entertainment, Morris Higham, Brandon Creed, Troy Carter, and a partnership with Future and Drake.
 In 2024, he retired from artist management to focus on the HYBE-America CEO role.
-Starting in 2021, Braun served as chief executive officer (CEO) of Hybe America, the North American subsidiary of South Korean entertainment company Hybe Corporation until he moved to a board member and senior advisor role in 2025.
+Starting in 2021, Braun was chief executive officer (CEO) of Hybe America, the North American subsidiary of South Korean entertainment company Hybe Corporation until he moved to a board member and senior advisor role in 2025.